p1xel8ted/GYK-Harmony1to2-Conversions/.github/ISSUE_TEMPLATE/bug_report.md

 **Requirements**
 - Please include a screenshot of QMod Manager Reloaded so that I can see what mods you have installed and their load order.
-- If the bug report is about QMod Manager Reloaded, a screenshot of the "Checklist" page must be attached.
-Any without will be ignored.

 **Required Logs**
 Please delete both logs and test the game again so it generates fresh logs with only relevant entries.